drbean/curriculum/intercultural/slides.md

 * Will it be easy for you to fit in?
 * Will you be able to justify your opinions about life there?

+# Simulation procedure--3 stages

+# Interview

+* Interviewee-interviewers talk about the culture.
+Interviewers ask about & interviewee tries to show the 5 savoirs and English ability.

+* Interviewers award beans, totaling 60~100.

+# Metamorphosis

+## Interviewee-to-interviewer

+* Interviewee joins the committee, becoming an interviewER.

+## Interviewer-to-interviewee

+* Interviewer 1 leaves for an interview with the next committee and committee member 1 from the committee on the other side comes to be interviewed.

+# Interviewers!

+Are you ready to listen and ask questions?

+# Interviewees!

+Are you ready to talk about the culture/country you have chosen?

 # Dr Bean answers questions